unicode-org/icu4x/docs/style-guide.md

 This adds weight to the idea that we should avoid traits and any other unsized types when specifying user visible types.
 Obviously we will accept things like `str` as parameters (these are unsized), but we aren't adding them directly to structures by reference.

-For example, I think that in general we should avoid returning an abstract trait to the user (intermediate traits like Iterator might be fine though since a user is expected to consume those fairly immediately).
+For example, in general we should avoid returning an abstract trait to the user (intermediate traits like Iterator might be fine though since a user is expected to consume those fairly immediately).

 # Idiomatic Code